 Vichaar Manthan aims to explore the narratives that societies tell themselves and each other.
 These stories embody, legitimise and contextualise the knowledge and experiences of a society.
 They order a collective memory.
 The most powerful stories shape our behaviour and in turn influence institutions to react to the world in equal stead.

-At the Sustainable Narratives conference, we want to explore the most prevailing and long-lasting stories about religion.
+At the Sustainable Narratives 2020 conference, we explored the most prevailing and long-lasting stories about religion.
 Are religions truly peaceful or are they by nature designed to ‘other’ the outsider causing conflict in all spheres – from the personal, to the social, and political?
 Do scientific discoveries about the universe nullify the need for religious belief, or can science itself become dogma of a different kind?
 What are the possibilities of humanity transplanting itself beyond institutionalised religions to a new form of enlightened spirituality?
 How much longer can religions claim a monopoly on humankind's pursuit for meaning and truth?
-We want to put narratives surrounding religion in the dock and cross-examine them in the light of sustainability.
+We put narratives surrounding religion in the dock and cross-examined them in the light of sustainability.

-Our panel of expert witnesses from around the world will come together and explore sustainable narratives on religion.
+Our panel of expert witnesses from around the world came together and explored sustainable narratives on religion.